 Does Your Employer Have Texas Workers’ Compensation Coverage?

 Unlike nearly every other U.S. state and territory, Texas workers’ compensation coverage is completely optional for employers.
 That means you must first confirm that your employer provides Texas workers’ compensation insurance coverage before filing your claim.
 Legally, Texas employers can purchase individual commercial policies for workers’ compensation coverage from insurance companies or apply for self-insured status.
 Either way, if your employer carries workers’ compensation insurance, then you must file a claim to qualify for benefits.
 If your employer doesn’t have insurance, you’ll have to file a personal injury lawsuit for medical bills and lost wages.

-To check your coverage status online, search for your employer in the Texas Division of Workers’ Compensation insurance verification database.
+To check your coverage status online, visit the Texas Division of Workers’ Compensation insurance verification website.
 Texas law requires every employer to display a poster informing employees if they have workers’ compensation insurance.
 Employers with workers’ compensation coverage should display this poster (Notice 6).
 Legally, all Texas employers without workers’ comp coverage must also prominently display this poster (Notice 5) in the workplace.

 If you get hurt or sick at work and your employer doesn’t provide coverage, you have the right to sue.
 But if suing your employer’s your only option, get a free personal injury claim evaluation online first.

 How to File Your Texas Workers’ Compensation Claim

 After you confirm your employer has workers’ compensation coverage, follow these steps to file your claim:

 - You have 30 days from the date your workplace injury or illness occurred to notify your employer.
 Waiting any longer to report your work-related injury or illness could make you ineligible for workers’ comp benefits.
 Always seek emergency medical treatment first, if needed.